Mitochondrial Eve

 transfer related technologies to the private sector, and

-address the ethical, legal, and social issues (ELSI) that may arise from the project.
+address the ethical, legal, and social issues (ELSI) that

 Individuals with Unique attributes.